kpsdev1/Rock-Paper-Scissors/README.md

 ### How to Play
 - The game instructions are displayed once the game loads and it is the first thing that the user sees.
 - Here the user will learn how to play the game and see the rules of Rock, Paper, Scissors.
+- I have set the overflow to scroll so that if a user has their Windows display scale settings turned up above the normal 100% then it overflow will still be inside the border.
 - When the user wants to play a game they can just click the **Start Game** button and this will allow them to start the game, when the **Start Game** button is hovered over the button background color changes to black and the text to white.

 ![Instructions and rules](readme-docs/images/rules.png)

-### Logo and Score
+### Heading and Score
-- At the top of the page is the Logo that tells the first time user what the game is by saying **"Lets Play a Game of Rock, Paper, Scissors"**
+- At the top of the page is a h1 heading that tells the first time user what the game is by saying **"Lets Play a Game of Rock, Paper, Scissors"**
 - Beneath this is the game score area, this keeps count of the player and the computers score.
 - The players score is displayed in green which is positive, each time the player wins the round the score is incremented by 1.
 The higher the green score the better.
 - The computers score is displayed in red which in this context is negative as each time the computer wins a round the score is also incremented by 1.